-Newcastle-upon-Tyne is the friendly hen party city of the north with nightlife being one of its top tourist attractions.
+Newcastle-upon-Tyne is the friendly hen party city of the north with exciting Hen Party Activities, Hen Weekend Houses, Bars and Restaurants, Things to Do and nightlife which is one of its top tourist attractions.
 It is very accepting of hen party groups with lots of different areas from the big nightclub experiences of the Big Market to the more low key chilling venues found around the Quayside.
 Something for everyone!

 Unleash your vocal cords and record the ‘song’ of the hen weekend.
 Lots of fun & hysterics go into recording a pre-chosen song which the bride-to-be will then have as a special momentum!

 Turn up, get locked into a room with your mates, solve the clues in the time given, get yourself released – but – if you’re too slow you’ll find yourself locked up!
 Great for those wishing to exercise their grey matter with smidgens of fun and bag loads of nervous excitement!